 What You Should Know

 Kombucha should be kept well away from dogs.
-If your dog has drunk kombucha, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has drunk kombucha, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.